warbe-maker/VBA-Component-Management/README.md

 #### Setup Auto-open for the CompMan Workbook
 Since CompMan is a mere VB-Project development aid it makes sense for developers to have it automatically opened when Excel starts.
 When CompMan is used as Add-in the Add-in will automatically be opened.
 Once Auto-open is setup the shortcut placed in the users XLSTART folder will automatically be updated once the CompMan Workbook is opened from a different location.
 #### Setup/Renew Add-in
-This configuration option is only possible/visible when a valid [_Addin Folder_](#addin-folder) is configured.
+This configuration option is only possible/visible when a valid [_Add-in Folder_](#the-add-in-folder) is configured.
 Once the Add-in is configured it will automatically be opened when Excel starts.
 #### Pause/Continue Add-in
 Only used when CompMan is maintained to enforce its use even when Add-in is open.